 Public Cloud On Premise Performance Hundreds of different configurations are available offering choice.
 A range of GPUs can be selected up to Nvidia Tesla v100.
 But all are x86 based and do not offer high speed data transfer between CPU and GPU memory meaning training time can increase More likely to utilise specialist infrastructure optimised for performance such as IBM Power AC922 or Nvidia DGX.
 Performance likely to be better for this reason and proximity to dataset Price Can be complex to understand but offered in very granular units (often by the minute).
 Storage and bandwidth charges may be extra Predictable without hidden costs.
 Some providers offer models whereby specialist technology can be consumed on premise in Opex model Data Transfer Out Costs Additional when transferring data out of the public cloud N/A Technical Support (including advice and guidance) Extra Cost In house team (or 3rd party provider) Data location Can be outside UK In your own data centre Usage Good for short training bursts,, infrequent requirements.
 Multinational requirements.
 Consider niche providers for specific technology or SLA requirements Better when large amounts of data are required that are not feasible to upload to cloud.
 Also when latency and regulatory concerns Convenience Very easy to acquire.
 Portal interfaces, sophisticated scripting and tooling, multiple tool sets available.
-Removing resources needs attention to avoid orphaned storage and IP addresses that could continue to be charged Less granularity than public clouds and probably less automation and scripting but enterprises should consider if this is needed when training models.
-Has the advantage of fitting into existing corporate processes Service Levels Minimal and likely to be fixed Depends on availability and skills of local teams Terms and Conditions Heavily in favour of the cloud provider.
-Generally inflexible 'take it or leave it' N/A AI Frameworks and Libraries Generally all available (though may have to manually add to your model) Depends on solution, IBM AC922 and Nvidia DGX come with a set of leading frameworks included
+Removing resources needs attention to avoid orphaned storage and IP addresses that could continue to be charged or processes Service Levels Minimal and likely to be fixed Depends on availability and skills of local teams Terms and Conditions Heavily in favour of the cloud provider.
+Generally inflexible 'take it or leave it' N/A AI Frameworks and Libraries Generally all available (though may have to manually add to your model) ay Depends on solution, IBM AC922 del) and Nvidia DGX come with a set of leading frameworks included www.l3c.cloud office@l3c.cloud